gardehal/react-chook/README.md

 - [x] Alert toast
 - [x] Heroku
 - [x] Uploading to temp DB
-- [ ] API call to Kolonial, create new if no ingredient found in DB
+- [ ] API call to Kolonial, create new if no ingredient found in DB     - Waiting for Kolonial API request response (i.e. waiting for "no")
-- [ ] DB security
+- [ ] DB security                                                       - Must enable Firebase login
 - [ ] Footer

 - [ ] "Launch"